 Time fraction increases may be agreed to on either a temporary or permanent basis with a clear understanding between the employee and the principal, where the increase is temporary, of the date on which the employee would resume their substantive time fraction.

 Time fraction reduction

 In circumstances where an employee seeks a time fraction reduction, the employee must agree to a permanent reduction in their time fraction.
-Nothing precludes an employee and the principal agreeing in writing, at the time of the reduction, or at a later time, to a future dated time fraction increase and this agreement must be in writing.
+Nothing precludes an employee and the principal agreeing, at the time of the reduction, or at a later time, to a future dated time fraction increase and this agreement must be in writing.